Knowledge Matters: Injecting Project and Testing Knowledge into LLM-based Unit Test Generation: Evaluation

 \textbf{HITS}~\cite{wang_hits_2024} decomposes the focal method into slices and prompts the LLM to generate test cases for each slice, which are then merged into a complete test suite.
 This fine-grained approach helps mitigate the difficulty LLMs face when reasoning about complex logic holistically.

 For fair comparison, we adapt official or open-source implementations of these methods~\cite{zju-chatunitest_2025}.
 ChatUnitTest and ChatTester generate one test class per focal method, while HITS’s slice-level tests are merged into a single class to ensure consistent execution and setup.
-All baselines and \app use the same LLM backend—\texttt{gpt-4o-mini}~\cite{chatgpt_model}—with default API settings with temperature=1.0, ensuring consistency in generation quality, efficiency, and cost.
+All baselines and \app use the same LLM backend—\texttt{gpt-4o-mini}~\cite{chatgpt_model}—with temperature=0.5, ensuring consistency in generation quality, efficiency, and cost.

 The SBST–LLM hybrid method, \textbf{UTGen}~\cite{deljouyi2025leveraging}, employs a traditional SBST tool to generate initial test cases, then leverages an LLM to rename functions and variables in order to improve test readability.
-Since UTGen rely on an LLM's ability on code understanding instead of enhancing code coverage, we follow the initial configuration provided in its replication package~\cite{UTGen} (EvoSuite~\cite{fraser_evosuite_2011} as the generation tool and CodeLlama-7b~\cite{codellama} used for refinement) when conducting our experiments to evaluate its performance.
+Since UTGen rely on an LLM's ability on code understanding instead of enhancing code coverage, we follow the initial configuration provided in its replication package~\cite{UTGen} (EvoSuite~\cite{fraser2011evosuite} as the generation tool and CodeLlama-7b~\cite{codellama} used for refinement) when conducting our experiments to evaluate its performance.